 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
-These funds represent revenues associated with distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Adopt-A-Wish® program, and other miscellaneous revenues.
-During the years ended August 31, 2023 and 2022, respectively, the Foundation received \$958,824 and \$678,275 from these national revenue streams.
+These funds represent revenues associated with distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants and other miscellaneous revenues.
+During the years ended August 31, 2024 and 2023, respectively, the Foundation received \$762,695 and \$958,824 from these national revenue streams.

 Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that the National Organization pays on behalf of the Foundation and for services provided by the National Organization.
-Amounts totaling \$456,299 and \$456,412 were paid from the Foundation to the National Organization during the years ended August 31, 2023 and 2022.
+Amounts totaling \$525,734 and \$456,299 were paid from the Foundation to the National Organization during the years ended August 31, 2024 and 2023.

 Chapters who assist with the organization and granting of wishes from other chapters are paid a "fee for service" called the wish assist fee.
-Under this program, the Foundation received \$-0- and \$900 for the years ended August 31, 2023 and 2022, respectively, which is recorded in the accompanying statements of activities as other income.
+Under this program, the Foundation received \$3,000 and \$-0- for the years ended August 31, 2024 and 2023, respectively, which is recorded in the accompanying statements of activities as other income.